Stride-Labs/mainnet/hyperlane/README.md

 AWS_ACCESS_KEY_ID=
 AWS_SECRET_ACCESS_KEY=

-# Path to validator database - this can be any folder, but the only requirement is that the directory must exist
+# Path to validator database - this can be any folder, but the only requirement is
+# that the parent directory of the specified path must exist
-# If using the dockerfile, this should be `/etc/data/db`
+# If using the dockerfile, this should be `/app/db`
 HYP_DB=

 # This is the private key of a stride account (not to be confused with the AWS validator key that signs hyperlane messages)